 Hope may be on the horizon, and not from one of the presidential candidates.
 Regardless of what happens in November, this is an interesting concept that, if successful, could take off and revolutionize the housing market.
 Imagine if your student debt was not standing in the way of homeownership?
-That’s the proposal from an emerging mortgage firm whose target market is not exactly typical for the industry: debt-ridden college graduates.
-Their solution is to roll (or refinance) the student debt into the mortgage itself, and combine the two forms of debt.
-Initially, the program will be aimed at “jumbo” loans in the $425-600K range and borrowers with “top-tier work and academic profiles,” but within a year, that loan amount could fall to below $300K.
+That’s the proposal from an emerging mortgage firm whose target market is not typical for the industry: debt-ridden college graduates.
+Their solution is to roll (or refinance) the student debt into the mortgage and combine the two forms of debt.
+Initially, the program will be aimed at “jumbo” loans in the $425-600K range and borrowers with “top-tier work and academic profiles,” but within a year, that loan amount could fall below $300K.
 National Mortgage News has all the details, including the loan specifics.

 Click here to read more.